 4. Dandruff Caused By Product Buildup

-If you are someone whose hair styling routine consists of like five different products, you need to stop.
+If you are someone whose hairstyling routine consists of like five different products, you need to stop.
 Immediately.
-Using excessive amounts of styling products like leave-in conditioners, gels, serums, pomades, mousses or hair sprays can cause them to build up on your scalp.
+Using excessive amounts of styling products like leave-in conditioners, gels, serums, pomades, mousses or hair sprays can cause them to build upon your scalp.
 This build-up can combine with dirt and dead skin cells to form dandruff.
-In fact, it could also lead to hair loss.
+It could also lead to hair loss.

-Symptoms: Big whitish or yellowish flakes of dandruff, irritation, hair fall.
+Symptoms: Big whitish or yellowish large flakes on the scalp, irritation, hair fall.

 5. Dandruff Caused By Seborrheic Dermatitis

 Seborrheic dermatitis is a chronic inflammatory skin condition that can develop on parts of your body where there’s a higher concentration of sebaceous glands.
 This includes your scalp, neck, behind your ears, face, and eyebrows.
 Studies show that it is usually caused by an inflammatory reaction to yeast that is naturally found on your skin’s surface.
 Stress and hormonal changes could trigger seborrheic dermatitis.

 Symptoms: White or yellowish huge dandruff flakes, scaly patches, greasiness, redness, irritation.

 Psoriasis is a chronic skin condition in which the immune system starts attacking healthy skin tissues.
 This leads to the rapid production of new skin cells before the old dead skin has had a chance to flake off.
 What results is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back.